Claire Chesnier

 Maylis de Kerangal (trans.
 Laurie Hurwitz)

-From a text by Maylis de Kerangal in Claire Chesnier (Paris: JBE Books, December 2024), co-published by Gallery Ceysson & Bénétière, Gallery THE PILL, Pascaline Mulliez Endowment Fund, L’ahah and CCC-OD, with the support of ADAGP.
+From a text by Maylis de Kerangal in Claire Chesnier (Paris: JBE Books, December 2024), co-published by Gallery Ceysson & Bénétière, Pascaline Mulliez Endowment Fund, L’ahah and CCC-OD, with the support of ADAGP.

 • claire-chesnier-tokyo-gendai_030110-41-5x27-5-encre-sur-papier-bd.jpg